-The reason the employment report is so important is that the job market it is the heartbeat of the economy.
-It is both an indicator of economic health – since a strong economy prompts companies to hire more workers – and an engine of growth, since higher employment means more dollars available to be spent on goods and services.
-Without job growth, overall economic growth is likely to be limited no matter what else is happening in other areas of the economy.
+The job market is the heartbeat of the economy.
+That's why the employment report is so important.
+It's an indicator of economic health.
+A strong economy prompts companies to hire more workers.
+It's also an engine of growth.
+Higher employment means more dollars to spend on goods and services.
+Without job growth, overall economic growth is likely to be limited, no matter what else is happening in other areas of the economy.

 Since jobs are so important to the economic outlook, investors take a positive report as a sign that growth is on track.
 This tends to depress bond prices for two reasons.

-First, it makes the Federal Reserve more likely to raise interest rates in the future.
-Since the fed funds rate heavily influences yields on short-term bonds, the prospect of the Fed raising rates causes yields to rise and prices to fall for Treasuries and other rate-sensitive segments of the market such as municipal bonds, mortgage-backed securities, and higher-quality corporate bonds.
+The Federal Reserve is more likely to raise interest rates in the future in a strong jobs market.
+Since the Fed Funds Rate heavily influences yields on short-term bonds, the prospect of the Fed raising rates causes yields to rise and prices to fall for Treasuries and other rate-sensitive segments of the market such as municipal bonds, mortgage-backed securities, and higher-quality corporate bonds.

-Second, stronger growth raises the likelihood of inflation.
+Stronger jobs growth raises the likelihood of inflation.
 Since higher inflation eats away at bond prices, the prospect of rising price pressures is typically negative for bonds.
-While the connection between growth and inflation is tenuous and uneven in reality, in this case, it’s the perception that counts.
+In reality, the link between growth and inflation is tenuous.
+In this case, it’s the perception that counts.

 A weaker jobs report tends to be positive for the bond market for the opposite reasons of those just mentioned.
 It makes the Fed more likely to cut rates than to increase them, and it reduces the odds of inflation.
 Both are positive for the performance of U.S. Treasuries and other rate-sensitive investments.